Robust gRPC communication on Google Cloud Run (but not only!)

 Protobuf vs gRPC

-Protobuf (Protocol Buffers) is Interface Definition Language used by default for defining the service interface and the structure of the payload.
-Protobuf is also used for serializing these models to binary format.
+Protobuf (Protocol Buffers) is the Interface Definition Language used by default for defining the service interface and payload structure.
+Protobuf also serializes these models to binary format.

-You can find more details about gRPC and Protobuf on gRPC Concepts page.
+You can find more details about gRPC and Protobuf on the gRPC Concepts page.

-Implementing the server works in almost the same way as in HTTP generated by OpenAPI – we need to implement an interface (TrainerServiceServer in that case).
+Implementing the server works almost the same as HTTP generated by OpenAPI: we need to implement an interface (TrainerServiceServer in this case).

 type GrpcServer struct {